-Your driving habits can directly affect your insurance rates.
+Your driving habits will affect your insurance rates.

 If you have a clean record

-Ask about safe-driver discounts and consider a telematics device that tracks your driving habits through a device or app in exchange for lower rates.
+Ask about safe driver discounts and or a telematics program that tracks your driving habits through a device or app in exchange for potentially lower rates.

 If you have a few tickets or claims on your record

-Consider a defensive driving course or look for providers that specialize in high-risk insurance to get better rates.
+Consider a defensive driving course or look for companies that specialize in high-risk insurance to get lower rates.

 What vehicle do you drive?

-New or foreign vehicles can be expensive to repair, and older, run-down vehicles might not be worth repairing.
+New or foreign vehicles can cost a lot to repair, while older, run-down vehicles might not be worth repairing.